zz2liu/RNAseq-workflow-using-bowtie2-and-deseq2/README.md

-# RNAseq-workflow-using-bowtie2-and-deseq2
+# bowtie2Deseq: A RNAseq workflow using bowtie2 and DESeq2
-A RNA-seq workflow using bowtie2 for alignment and deseq2 for differential expression.
+A RNA-seq workflow using Bowtie2 for alignment and Deseq2 for differential expression.

 The workflow including the following major steps:
 * Align all the R1 reads to the genome with bowtie2 in local mode